xDec0de/42printf/README.md

 This project teaches us how to use variable arguments with `va_start`, `va_arg`, `va_copy` and `va_end`.
 Even though I didn't need to use `va_copy`.

+## Testing the project

+This project includes a test file, `test_printf.c`.
+You can compile all files with something like `gcc -Wall -Wextra -Werror *.c` and run the executable to see if this projects behaves exactly as the `printf` function.

+~ This file is ignored by Codacy, as it has intentionally bad code quality.
+This was a fast solution, a proper tester is preferred over it.